Homeschool mama’s socialization, you ask?

 Mama needs to be part of the bigger world, her own world.

 Maybe it is a book club for mental stimulation or a dance class to make her feel young again.
-Maybe she needs to start her own business, start a course, or play with a hobby.
+Perhaps, she needs to start her own business, start a course, or play with a hobby.

 Mama needs her own thing.